 Career and Salary Information

-The U.S. Department of Labor's O*Net Online reports that photogrammetrists can expect better than average job growth from 2014-2024, a rate of 14% or higher (www.onetonline.org).
-The site also reported that the median salary for photogrammetrists was $61,800 in 2015.
+The U.S. Department of Labor's O*Net Online reports that photogrammetrists can expect much better than average job growth from 2018-2028, a rate of 15% or higher (www.onetonline.org).
+The site also reported that the median salary for photogrammetrists was $64,430 in 2018.

 With knowledge and education in geographic information systems, technology and photography photogrammetrists wear many hats.
 Apart from their advanced degree additional education and certification may be required.
 This is a new and evolving field that is growing.